Some thoughts on things I’d like to see happen over the next 20 years. Sooner rather than later.

 A fairer progressive society

-The current parties are divided, with Labour still thinking it can win big if it can only get Scotland and the North back, the SNP will insist on another referendum before any changes and the Liberals have lost their way after being shafted by the Tories when in the coalition.
+The current parties are divided, with Labour still thinking it will win big if it can get Scotland and the North back, the SNP will insist on another referendum before any changes and the Liberals have lost their way after being shafted by the Tories when in the coalition.
 The Conservatives quite like it the way it is and will never rush to change – it’s in their name.

 What is needed is a compromise within the progressive parties so they agree on what they want to have when in government and also what they are willing to give up to get into a position of power – so that they can make changes to the current policies.

 We have to remember Germany in 1932 where the progressive parties were at each other throats and allowed a right-wing (Fascist) party to gain power.
 In France in the 2002 Presidential campaign where Le Pen looked like she could win signs when up saying ‘better the thief than the fascists’ and although he was hated by the left Jacques Chirac became president as they held their noses and voted him in rather than abstain.
-The right in this country is nowhere near either of those two parties but the inequality we have will not change.
+The right in this country is nowhere near either of those two parties but the inequality we have will not change with them in power.
 So to make changes we need compromise.

 I’m a social democrat and a libertarian who believes in individual freedom and social equality.
 If this displeases you please look away.

 House of Commons

 Britain needs to stop pretending it’s 1904 or 1954 and look at our role in the world as it is now.
 Politicians, TV and the Press need to stop harking back to the ‘War’ and focus on what we can do in the future with our economic base and our substantial soft power of influence in finance, jurisprudence, science, learning, media, fashion and technology.